raul23/pyebooktools/README.rst

 Script usage and options
 ------------------------
-As explained in `Usage, options and configuration`_, the usage pattern for running a given subcommand is the following:
+As explained in the `Usage, options and configuration`_ section, the usage pattern for running a given subcommand is the following:

 .. code-block:: terminal